API Reference¶

 required |

-Source code in packages/src/cosalette/_context.py
+Source code in packages/src/cosalette/_context/_app_context.py

 adapter